ssimono/margos/README.md

 -----

 Once installed, simply add a new Margos applet on your panel.
 You can then right-click and set the command you wish to run in the "preferences" menu.

+Full usage will come once the feature set gets decent